Experimental System for Molecular Communication in Pipe Flow With Magnetic Nanoparticles: Magnetic Nanoparticle-Based Testbed

 Fluid flow can be categorized as either laminar or turbulent.
 This categorization determines the appropriate mathematical model to be used.
 While laminar flow is prevalent in microfluidic applications, turbulent flow is encountered in macroscale ducts in the size range of several centimeter.
 The relevant parameter which predicts a transition from laminar to turbulent flow is the Reynolds number $\Reyn\in\reals^+$ which is defined as \cite[Chapter~3]{deen_introduction_2016}

 where $a$ is the tube radius, $\vmax$ is the maximum flow velocity in the tube and can be computed as $\vmax=2\veff$ with the area-averaged velocity in the tube $\veff=\Qb/(\pi a^2)$, $\visc$ is the kinematic viscosity of the liquid, and $\Qb$ is the background flow rate, i.e., the total flow rate after injection.
 For a circular duct, a value of $\Reyn\approx\num{2100}$ is critical for the transition from laminar to turbulent flow, see \cite[Chapter~3]{deen_introduction_2016}.
 For the testbed parameters in Table~\ref{tab:system parameters}, we find $\veff=\SI{47.2}{\milli\meter/\second}$.
 Thus, using the kinematic viscosity of water $\visc=\SI{e-6}{\meter^2/\second}$ \cite[Chapter~1]{deen_introduction_2016}, we obtain $\Reyn=\SI{70.7}{}<\num{2100}$ and hence expect fully laminar flow.
 By the reasoning above, we would expect a transition to turbulent flow for an increase of the Reynolds number in \eqref{eq:reynolds number} by a factor of \num{30}.
 For example, all other parameters held equal, we would expect a transition to turbulent flow at an effective flow speed of $\veff=\SI{1410}{\milli\meter\per\second}$ ($\Qb=\SI{150}{\milli\liter\per\minute}$) or for a tube radius of \SI{22.5}{\milli\meter}.
 We note that additional turbulence could also be caused by obstacles in the tube.
+Furthermore, turbulences might potentially occur during injection.
+However, these turbulent effects can be assumed to be spatially limited close to the injection site and temporally limited to the duration of injection.
+Hence, we still expect laminar flow to dominate the SPION transport to the receiver.